Properties class in Java

 The properties object contains key and value pair both as a string.
 The java.util.Properties class is the subclass of Hashtable.

-Advantage of properties file
+An Advantage of the properties file

 Methods of Properties class

 The commonly used methods of Properties class are given below.